U8NWXD/oppia-wiki/How-to-access-Oppia-webpages.md

 The skill editor allows the creation of skills in Oppia.

-1. Log in as a super-admin and set role to "admin."
+1. Log in as a super-admin and assign yourself the "Topic manager" role.

 2. Go to http://localhost:8181/topics-and-skills-dashboard and create a topic.